IntersectMBO/cardano-api/RELEASING.md

     * updated changelogs
     * bumped version fields in cabal files

+>:high_brightness: **Note**
+>
+>Usually the release PR should only contain a changelog update and a version bump.
+>If you are making a release which aims to contain everything from `main` branch, there should be no additional code changes in the release PR.
+>An exception to that would be a release with a backported fix for example, where the release PR should contain required code changes too.

+>:bulb: **Tip**
+>
+>Hold off on merging of the release PR, until CHaP PR gets merged.
+See: p.
+5 in [Releasing to `cardano-haskell-packages`](#releasing-to-cardano-haskell-packages).

+>:bulb: **Tip**
+>
+>Avoid unnecessary rebasing of the release PR to prevent accidental inclusion of unwanted changes.
+>The release PR should be merged using merge queue with an explicit merge commit.

 ### Tagging the commit
 **After verifying the release PR diff** that it contains the correct contents, prepare the tag.